mattlawhon/UML-Gerrymandering/README.md

     a.
 Improve python code via any optimizations possible

-    - [ ] Optimize dissimilarity matrix computation (vectorization or memorizing the matrix)
+    - [ ] Optimize dissimilarity matrix computation (vectorization or in-place modification)
+    - [ ] Find a way to remove the deepcopies at each step

     b.
 Write in algorithmic package and provide algorithm runtime